How to Programmatically Convert HTML to PDF in C#

 doc.Save("Invoice_Draw.pdf");

-Simple HTML strings can also be directly rendered to PDF using DrawHtml method.
-This can be done using HTML files, so you can directly specify the HTML content now.
+Simple HTML strings can be directly rendered to PDF using the DrawHtml method.
+This can be done using HTML files, allowing you to directly specify the HTML content.

-Follow steps (1) to (5) as mentioned above.
-After that, add the following code in Program.cs file, which performs the HTML to PDF conversion using the DrawHtml method approach:
+Follow steps as mentioned above.
+After that, add the following code in the Program.cs file, which performs the HTML to PDF conversion using the DrawHtml method approach:

 //Create a variable containing the HTML code as string